MartinLundqvist/countries-challenge/readme.md

 ## Current issues

 - Image size handling is still far from perfect.
-Flags are different sizes and the Country detail page looks clumpsy on large screens
+Flags don't come out perfect on some device sizes
 - The country detail page is generally suffering from my poor design skills...
 - Further issues may appear...

-### Attribution

-The moon and arrow icons were picked up at [FontAwesome](https://fontawesome.com/license)

 ---